 Finally, the heavily spalted chunk.
 It was just too high on the saw table to fit under the saw guides, so I split the log with hammer and wedges.
 That enabled me to trim the ends a little with the bandsaw, then stand the pieces on end on the saw table.
 I made one bowl blank that I hope will be not too wormy, but the rest I cut into spindle blanks.
 I shall use them to make some decorative wooden cones as the spalting should look really good.

 Here is the pile of bowl blanks, sawn into discs, waiting for rough turning tomorrow.
 You can see the colours in the wood.
-I hope they survive drying.
+I hope the bowls survive drying.